Now accepting new patients of all ages!

 Driveways, Porches, and other Outdoor areas

 We would be remiss if we did not mention one of the more uniquely Alaskan hazards: the snow and ice of the great outdoors!
 Common causes of falls in Alaska are improperly shoveled stairs, decks, porches, driveways, and walkways.
-Think about the places you commonly walk outide: from your door to your car or mailbox and back, for example.
+Think about the places you commonly walk outside: from your door to your car or mailbox and back, for example.
 If your path isn't clear of snow and ice, or is missing handrails for grip, you might be at increased risk of falling.
 Be sure to wear proper footwear with good grips, and even invest in removable cleats or chains for your boots if you need them.
 Walking aids like sticks, canes, or walkers are especially important outside, if you need them to get around, and you should make sure they are properly slip-resistant on ice.

 Resources